dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 choosing View ➪  Locals Window in the VBE.
 When you are in Break mode, this window shows a list of all variables that are local to the current procedure (see

 Figure 13-9).
-The nice thing about this window is that you don’t have to add a load
+The nice thing about this window is that you don't have to add a load

 of watches manually if you want to look at the content of many variables.
 The VBE